Proper actions of wreath products and generalizations: Applications

 \begin{thm} Let $W, G$ be groups, with $G$ acting on $W$ by automorphisms.
 Set $\A=2^{(G)}$.
 Let $\psi$ be a left $W$-invariant, $G$-equivariant $\A$-gauge on $W$, in the sense of Definition \ref{G-gauge}.
 Assume that there exists a $G$-invariant conditionally negative definite function $u$ on $W$ such that, for every finite subset $F\subset G$, the restriction of $u$ to every subset of the form $W_F:=\{w\in W:\psi(w)\subset F\}$ is proper.
 Then $W\rtimes G$ is Haagerup if and only if $G$ is Haagerup. \end{thm}

 \begin{rem} The assumption on $u$ in Theorem \ref{second}, implies that $W$ is Haagerup.
 To see it, we prove that every finitely generated subgroup of $W$ is Haagerup.
 Observe that, for $F$ a finite subset of $G$, the set $W_F$ is a subgroup of $W$.
 If $w_1,...,w_n$ is a finite collection of elements in $W$, take $F=\bigcup_{i=1}^n \psi(w_i)$, so that the subgroup $\langle w_1,...,w_n\rangle$ generated by the $w_i$'s is contained in $W_F$.
 The assumption on $u$ then implies that $\langle w_1,...,w_n\rangle$ is Haagerup.
 By the remarks preceding Theorem \ref{second}, the group $W$ is itself Haagerup. \end{rem} \begin{proof}[Proof of Theorem \ref{second}] In view of the remarks preceding Theorem \ref{second}, we may assume that $W$ and $G$ are countable.
+We can suppose that $\psi(1)=\emptyset$ (otherwise we just change $\psi(1)$ by $\emptyset$, without altering the other hypotheses).
 Since the Haagerup property is inherited by subgroups, one implication is obvious.
 To prove the non-trivial implication, we first extend $u$ to $W\rtimes G$ by setting $u(wg):=u(w)$.
 As $u$ is conditionally negative definite and $G$-invariant on $W$, the extension is conditionally negative definite on $W\rtimes G$.
 On the other hand, as $G$ is Haagerup, there exists a proper, $G$-invariant, $L^2$-embeddable kernel $\kappa$ on $G$, so by Proposition \ref{equiv} there exists a $G$-invariant measured walls structure $(G,\mu)$ such that $\kappa=d_\mu$.
 Then we consider the function $wg\mapsto d_{\tilde{\mu}}(1,wg)+ u(wg)$: by Theorem \ref{cons} and Proposition \ref{propercom}, this is a proper conditionally negative definite function on $W\rtimes G$, so that $W\rtimes G$ is Haagerup. \end{proof}

 \begin{proof}[Proof of Theorem \ref{main}] Let $H,G$ be countable Haagerup groups.
 Set $W=H^{(G)}$, so that $H\wr G=W\rtimes G$.
 The $W$-invariant gauge $\psi(w)=\Supp(w)$ is $G$-equivariant; let $u$ be a proper, conditionally negative definite function on $H$; extend $u$ to $W$ by $u(w)=\sum_{g\in G}u(w_g)$: the extended function is conditionally negative definite, and its restriction to $H^S$ is proper, for every finite subset $S\subset G$.
 So Theorem~\ref{second} applies. \end{proof}